andreassolberg/jso/README.md

 <!-- * [JSO Documentation](http://oauth.no/jso/) --->

-OAuth 2.0 from your javascript client web application or mobile application in a secure way.
+JSO is a simple and flexible OAuth javascript library to use in your web application or native mobile app.

 JSO is provided by [UNINETT AS](http://www.uninett.no), a non-profit company working for educational and research institutions in Norway.

-*Version 4, (current master branch) is rather new.
-Check the `version1` branch for the older stable release.*

 ## Features

 * Implements **OAuth 2.0 Implicit Flow**.
-* AMD-compatible loading.
+* Can also be used with OpenID Connect to some extent.
+* ES6 compatible loading via npm/webpack
+* Also included a UMD-bundled version in the `dist/` folder
 * No server component needed.
 * Can handle multiple providers at once.
 * Uses *HTML 5.0 localStorage* to cache Access Tokens.
 You do not need to implement a storage.